umjammer/vavi-apps-z80/docs/InstructionExecutionFlow.md

 ## Instruction execution flow ##

-The following is the chain of operations performed by [IZ80Processor](../Main/IZ80Processor.cs) when executing one instruction, either as part of the instructions execution loop or when executing one single instruction (see [how execution works](HowExecutionWorks.md)).
+The following is the chain of operations performed by [IZ80Processor](../Main/IZ80Processor.cs) when executing one instruction, either as part of the instructions' execution loop or when executing one single instruction (see [how execution works](HowExecutionWorks.md)).

 1. The `BeforeInstructionFetch` event is triggered. _The code that handles the event has an opportunity to request execution termination by invoking `BeforeInstructionFetchEventArgs.ExecutionStopper.Stop`_.
 2. The first opcode byte of the instruction to be executed is retrieved by reading `Memory[Registers.PC]`.